WordPress/five-for-the-future/readme.md

 ### Submitting Pull Requests

-The first thing you'll want to do before changing any code is create a new branch based on the production/master branch.
+The first thing you'll want to do before changing any code is create a new branch based on the `production` branch.
 Then you can commit your code changes locally and push this new branch to your forked repository on Github.
 Then visit the [official repository](https://github.com/WordPress/five-for-the-future/) and you should see the option to open up a Pull Request based on the recently pushed branch on your fork.

 Overtime your fork will fall out of date with what is on the main repository.
-What you'll want to do is keep your fork's production/master branch synced with the upstream production branch.
+What you'll want to do is keep your fork's `production` branch synced with the upstream `production` branch.
 To do this:

 1) In the `/wp-content/` folder, run `git remote add upstream https://github.com/WordPress/five-for-the-future`
 2) Then `git fetch upstream` to pull down the upstream changes.
 3) Lastly, `git checkout production && git merge upstream/production` to sync up the your local branch with the upstream branch.

 This is why it's important to always create a branch on your local fork before making code changes.
-You want to keep the production/master branch clean and in sync with the upstream repository.
+You want to keep the `production` branch clean and in sync with the upstream repository.